 Users can also buy the coins from the Charity Wallet.
 Donations to this wallet are converted to BTC and used in water provision courses.
 Other ways of donating including buying advertising space on the website with CWC coin, spending the coins to buy tickets to water rallies and other events that help to raise awareness and further the course.

-Coinstreet Partners operates in 6 different business segments including token finance consultancy, digital asset and wealth management, marketing and events, digital asset tokenization, and exchange platforms.
+Coinstreet Partners operates in 6 different business segments which include running a token finance consultancy, a digital asset and wealth management firm, a marketing and events department, a digital asset tokenization service, and several exchange platforms.

 They have the STO Global Exchange (“STGX”), which is a digital asset tokenization and exchange platform on which issuers can create and issue security tokens to investors.
 They also hold marketing and events in Asia and other major global financial markets.